cachecashproject/go-cachecash/deploy/cnet/README.md

 The resources in this subdirectory make it easy to reproducibly run those pieces in different configurations.

+## Creating images

+Containernet requires that `/bin/bash` be present in each image.

 ## Environment

 Mininet uses Open vSwitch, a software OpenFlow implementation.
 Without it available, switch nodes in the Mininet